Chiefs, Texans booed as racial justice stand sparks outrage

 “We just want to be treated equally,” he said.
 “Everyone needs to be treated the same.
 Everyone needs to be held accountable.
 And for people to boo?
 It’s unbelievable.”

 President Donald Trump and many of his supporters continue to criticize players across all sports leagues for keeling during the national anthem.
-Among them is Republican Sen. Josh Hawley of Missouri, who rushed to defend fans after some news media outlets called them “classless trash.”
+Among them is Republican Sen. Josh Hawley of Missouri, who rushed to defend fans after some on social media called them “classless trash.”

 “’Classless trash’?
 The left showing their usual contempt for middle America,” tweeted Hawley, who is white.
 “Missouri has the best fans in the country.
 Don’t blame them for being tired of NFL/corporate woke politics jammed down their throats.”